Listening, Loving, Responding

 What is it to chaplain one another, human and non-human, through the eco-social crises of our time?
 Kirsten Rudestam, a core faculty member of the Sati Center Buddhist Eco-Chaplaincy training program, led this EcoDharma Exploration into how we might relate to one another and with Earth itself, as givers and receivers of spiritual nourishment.

-Kirsten Rudestam, PhD works as an environmental educator, wilderness guide, and meditation teacher.
-She teaches field and classroom-based college courses in environmental justice and political ecology, is trained as a rites of passage guide through the School of Lost Borders and is a facilitator for Joanna Macy’s Work that Reconnects.
-Kirsten has been practicing in the Theravadan Buddhist lineage since 2001.
-She, Gil Fronsdal, Ram Appalaraju and Susie Harrington are the core faculty for the Sati Center Buddhist Eco-Chaplaincy training program.
+Kirsten Rudestam is an environmental educator, wilderness guide, and meditation teacher.
+She has a PhD in Environmental Sociology from the University of California, Santa Cruz where she studied environmental justice and Indigenous water practices.
+She has fifteen years of experience teaching field-based and classroom-based college courses in environmental studies and sociology, is trained as a vision fast guide through the School of Lost Borders and is a facilitator for Joanna Macy’s Work that Reconnects.
+Kirsten has been practicing vipassana meditation since 2001.
+She, Gil Fronsdal, and Susie Harrington are the co-founders and core faculty for the Sati Center Buddhist Eco-Chaplaincy training program.
 Those interested in joining the program in the future are invited to contact them at .
+The second training will begin in July 2021, with applications opening winter of 2020-21.

 Support this Offering